truemagic-coder/solana-agent/README.md

 ### Knowledge Base

-The Knowledge Base (KB) is meant to store text values and/or small PDFs.
+The Knowledge Base (KB) is meant to store text values and/or PDFs (extracts text) - can handle very large PDFs.

 ```python
 config = {